We have a number of initiatives to help us to maintain and continually improve the services we provide.

 The group has an active membership which includes those who are currently or have recently accessed services at LOROS.
 The group helps us to ensure we are delivering the best care to patients and assists us in service improvements and developments at the Hospice.

-We carry out a variety of clinical audits each year to measure our care against standards of best practice.
-Each year we also produce a quality account which outlines key clinical improvement priorities for the coming year.
+Each year, LOROS produces a quality account which outlines key clinical improvement priorities for the coming year.

 LOROS is registered with, and regulated by, the Care Quality Commission (CQC) and we are required to demonstrate compliance against a number of standards and quality outcomes.
-We also have to show compliance in relation to an annual quality schedule produced by the Clinical Commissioning Groups (CCGs), who are the local commissioners.

-All our patient information leaflets outline how patients or their families and carers can make any comments or raise a complaint if they wish to, either internally or externally to the CQC.
+All our patient information leaflets outline how patients and/ or their families and carers can make any comments or raise a complaint if they wish to, either internally or externally to the CQC.

 LOROS has always been committed to being open and honest with patients and their families when things go wrong.
 The duty of candour law means that we, as a healthcare provider, must be open and honest with our patients and families.